joshmosh/super-drag-and-drop-5000/README.md

 ### Installing Yarn

-Once NodeJS is installed you'll want to installed [Yarn Package Manger](https://yarnpkg.com).
+Once NodeJS is installed you'll want to install [Yarn Package Manger](https://yarnpkg.com).
 This application uses Yarn Package Manger to manage it's dependencies.

 Head over to the [Yarn installation page](https://yarnpkg.com/getting-started/install) for more instructions on setting up Yarn.